pooltogether/v4-docs/docs/reference/contracts/PrizeDistributor.md

     contract IDrawCalculator calculator
   )
 ```
-Emitted when a DrawCalculator is set
+Emit when DrawCalculator is set.

 #### Parameters: